MDA Respite Programs

 There are multiple reasons Muscular Dystrophy Australia (MDA) places such an emphasis on our respite and quality of life programs.

-Firstly, those living with Muscular Dystrophy (MD) often require 24 hour care seven days a week, in order to assist with basic living needs and activities.
+Firstly, those living with Muscular Dystrophy (MD) often require care 24 hours a day and seven days a week, this is in order to assist with basic living needs and activities.
 This can be exhausting for family members caring for a loved one living with MD.

 Currently, there are few alternatives to offer respite to families with children or loved ones living with MD, who require this level of care and attention.
 Without much needed respite families very often struggle with the demand and complex needs of their loved one living with MD.
-Therefore one of the main reasons MDA’s offers these programs is to offer families a chance to have a break from their caring duties and recuperate, rest and recharge, knowing their loved one is being well looked after and having an enjoyable time.
+Therefore one of the main reasons MDA’s offers these programs is to provide families with a chance to have a break from their caring duties and to recuperate, rest and recharge, while knowing that their loved one is being well looked after and having an enjoyable time.

 In addition to these amazing service delivery hours and respite provided, through the Student Placement Program, university students have contributed in excess of 170,000 hours of support to the members of the MD Community attending CampMDA.

 For further information, please contact MDA on +61 3 9320 9555, Contact MDA Client Services for more information – ClientServices@mda.org.au